top of page

 HOW QUICKLY DO SESSIONS FILL UP?

-Registration begins in early February.
-Typically some sessions start to fill and wait list as early as April.
-The sessions that don’t fill to capacity have the advantage of smaller cabins and smaller Activity Classes.
+Registration typically begins in January and sessions may fill up as early as April.
+In this case, a waitlist will be started for full sessions.
+Any sessions that don’t fill to capacity will have the advantage of smaller cabin groups and smaller Activity Classes.

-• When a spot opens, you will be notified by e-mail.
+• When a spot opens, you will be notified by email.
+Please keep an eye on your emails and respond as quickly as possible.

 • If your camper isn’t offered a spot in camp one week prior to the start of camp, your deposit will be automatically refunded.